How to Pay No Taxes on Your Dividends or Capital Gains

 American Households Can Now Pay No Federal Taxes on Common Stock

-Adding a new dollar in dividend income is now more advantageous to you on an after-tax basis than earning an extra dollar of income from your labor, especially if you are self-employed and face higher effective taxes due to the double payment on the regressive payroll tax because you have to cover both the employer and employee portion.
+Increasing your dividend income by a dollar is now more advantageous to you on an after-tax basis than earning an extra dollar of income from your labor.
+This is especially true if you are self-employed and face higher effective taxes due to the double payment on the regressive payroll tax that requires you to cover both the employer and employee portion.

-If you are mathematically inclined, you may be seeing dollar signs as a result of already having worked out some of the ways to which you can use this favorable situation to your advantage.
-Individuals earning less than $38,601 and married couples earning less than $77,201 in taxable income could prioritize building up a long-term, diversified portfolio of directly-held individual dividend growth and high dividend yield stocks.
+Individuals earning less than $38,601 in taxable income and married couples earning less than $77,201 could prioritize building up a long-term, diversified portfolio of dividend growth and high dividend yield stocks.

-On the opposite end of the spectrum, wealthy families who have adult children can lower their estate taxes, take advantage of the annual gift tax exclusion, and keep more investment income in the family through a fairly simple technique.
-Affluent parents can give their grown kids highly appreciated shares of dividend-paying stocks, passing along the cost basis and unrealized gain so the deferred taxes aren't triggered.
+Wealthier families with adult children can lower their estate taxes, take advantage of the annual gift tax exclusion, and keep more investment income in the family through a relatively simple technique.
+Parents can give their adult children highly appreciated shares of dividend-paying stocks, passing along the cost basis and unrealized gain, but not triggering the deferred taxes.

-At the same time, the adult children aren't as likely to be earning outsized incomes as the parents, especially if they're just starting their own careers, meaning that unless they fall under one of the handful of child tax rules, the dividend income generated from the very same shares of stock are now tax-free at the federal level.
-This can be huge, especially if combined with liquidity discounts in a family limited partnership (for more on that topic, read this article).
+The children aren't as likely to be earning as high of incomes as the parents—especially if they're just starting their careers—so unless they fall under one of the handful of child tax rules, the dividend income generated from the very same shares will be tax-free at the federal level.
+This can be huge if combined with liquidity discounts in a family limited partnership.
 The major downside from a tax perspective is the loss of the eventual stepped-up basis loophole.

 A Taxation Example

-An illustration might help.
 Imagine you live in New York and are in the top federal tax bracket.
-Any dividends you collect are going to be taxed at 23.8 percent on the federal level (20 percent for the base dividend tax and 3.8 percent for the Obamacare tax), plus be subject to a state tax of 8.8 percent and local tax of 3.9 percent as well.
-By the time all is said and done, you're going to give up 1/3rd of your dividend income to various tax authorities.
+Any dividends you collect are going to be taxed at 23.8% at the federal level (20% for the base tax and 3.8% for the Obamacare dividend tax), plus be subject to an 8.8% state tax and 3.9% local tax.
+By the end, you're going to lose 36.5% of your dividend income to taxes.

-If you stick with the same scenario discussed above, an equally intelligent strategy involves having your son and his spouse sell the appreciated stocks you gifted since the capital gains in their bracket are tax-free, too.
-They can wait to get past the wash sale rule date and repurchase the investment.
+Sticking with the same scenario discussed above, an equally effective strategy involves having your child and their spouse sell the appreciated stocks you gifted since the capital gains in their tax bracket are also tax-free.
+They can wait to get past the wash sale rule date and then repurchase the investment.

-In effect, this lets you offload the capital gains tax to your kid, have them trigger the tax, and let them keep the money that would have gone to the government.
-If the kid is fairly young, say between 25 and 35 years old, the tax savings can be thousands upon thousands of dollars, which they can then keep on their personal balance sheet to compound for 30, 40, 50+ years.
-That one simple move might end up adding a very significant amount of dollars in future wealth to your family tree.
+This lets you offload the capital gains tax to your children, have them trigger the tax, and keep the money that would have otherwise gone to the government.
+If the person is fairly young, say 25–35 years old, they can save thousands of dollars—which they can then keep on their personal balance sheet to compound for many years.

-Utilize this strategy for multiple children and grandchildren and it might be possible to save truly impressive amounts on your (and their) tax bill.
-It's one of those things that helps give some families an advantage over others; by transferring an asset from one pocket to another, and accelerating inheritances a bit earlier, you can let your heirs enjoy the fruits of your labor rather than members of Congress.
+Utilize this strategy for multiple children and grandchildren, and it is possible to save significant amounts on your (and their) tax bill.
+By transferring an asset from one pocket to another, and accelerating inheritances, you can let your heirs enjoy more of the fruits of your labor.
 It's a viable alternative to something like a charitable remainder trust, which can also provide major tax advantages.